Conditional Dichotomy of Boolean Ordered Promise CSPs: Algorithm when Shapley values are small

 Using the existence of arbitrarily large arity threshold minors, the algorithmic part of our Dichotomy result follows immediately. \begin{theorem} Let $\Gamma$ be a Promise CSP template.
 Suppose that for every $\epsilon >0$, there exists a function $f \in \mathrm{Pol}(\Gamma), f:\{0,1\}^n \rightarrow \{0,1\}$ such that $\si_i(f) \leq \epsilon$ for all $i \in [n]$.
 Then, $\mathrm{PCSP}(\Gamma)\in \emph{\textsf{P}}$. \end{theorem}

-\begin{proof} Using~\Cref{lem:threshold-minor}, we can conclude that there are infinitely many positive integers $L$ such that there exists $\tau \in \{0,1,\ldots, L\}$ with $\mathrm{\textsf{THR}}_{L,\tau}\in \mathrm{Pol}(\Gamma)$.
-As the threshold functions are symmetric\footnote{A function $f:\{0,1\}^n \rightarrow \{0,1\}$ is said to be symmetric if it is unchanged by any permutation of the input variables.}, $\mathrm{Pol}(\Gamma)$ has symmetric polymorphisms of infinitely many arities.
+\begin{proof} Using~\Cref{lem:threshold-minor}, we can conclude that there are infinitely many positive integers~$L$ such that there exists $\tau \in \{0,1,\ldots, L\}$ with $\mathrm{\textsf{THR}}_{L,\tau}\in \mathrm{Pol}(\Gamma)$.
+As the threshold functions are symmetric, $\mathrm{Pol}(\Gamma)$ has symmetric polymorphisms of infinitely many arities.
 Thus, using the BLP+Affine algorithm of~\cite{BrakensiekGWZ20}, $\mathrm{PCSP}(\Gamma)$ can be solved in polynomial time. \end{proof} We remark that the above result is inspired by a special case shown by Barto~\cite{Bar18} that a Boolean Ordered PCSP is polytime tractable if it has cyclic polymorphisms of arbitrarily large arities.